 - $25 of your donation goes to the relief fund and $25 in the form of a beautiful Hudson Bond is yours to spend

-- When we reopen, you use your $25 Hudson Bond to make a purchase at the participating business of your choice
+- Use your $25 Hudson Bond to make a purchase at the participating business of your choice (see below)

 - The business submits the bond and receives $25 cash

-Hudson’s small businesses aim to create an inspired and joyful urban experience.
-They are the heart and soul of our community.
+Hudson’s small businesses contribute to the city's inspirational vibe and joyful urban experience.
+In many ways, they are the heart and soul of what makes our community so special.

-Nearly every business is owned and operated by a hardworking local entrepreneur, so the money they earn here, stays here, and continues to benefit the local economy.
-In Hudson, our small businesses generate jobs, provide services, support social, educational and arts programs, and represent a large proportion of the city’s tax base.
-In addition, the economic activity they create has a ripple effect across the county and valley, supporting farmers, craftspeople, contractors, plumbers, electricians, landscapers and many other small businesses.
+Nearly every business is owned and operated by a hardworking local entrepreneur, and the money they earn here stays here, and continues to benefit the local economy.
+In Hudson, our small businesses generate jobs, contribute to city services, support social, educational and arts programs, and represent a large proportion of the city’s tax base.
+In addition, the economic activity they create has a ripple effect across the county and Hudson valley, supporting farmers, craftspeople, contractors, plumbers, electricians, landscapers and many other small businesses.

-Hudson is a great small city and an economic asset for the whole area.
-It’s time to come together to do everything we can to make sure our small businesses survive—not just for their sake, but for that of our city and the entire Hudson Valley region.
+Hudson is a great small city and an economic asset for the whole region.
+It’s time to come together to do everything we can to make sure our small businesses survive— not just for their sake, but for that of our city and indeed this part of the Hudson valley.